Bella Swan: Part 2

-When Bella completes her transformation into a vampire, she goes on a hunting trip with her beloved Edward.
-On the trips, she meets hunters.
+When Bella completes her transformation into a vampire, she goes on a hunting trip with Edward.
+On the trip, she meets hunters.
 After mastering her self-control, Edward brings her to her daughter.
 Their happiness is cut short when the Cullens' vampire cousin, Irina, mistakes Renesmee for an immortal child (a forbidden creation in the vampire world), she reports it to the Volturi.
 Alice foresees the Volturi arriving to destroy the Cullen coven for the alleged transgression.
 The Cullens gather vampire witnesses to verify Renesmee's mortality, only to realize later the Volturi always intended to destroy their coven and recruit Alice for her foresight ability.
 Meanwhile, Bella learns that she is a "shield" and can block others' mental thoughts and senses.
 She can also project a protective barrier around others.
 Edward and Bella stand with the other Cullens and their allies to convince the Volturi that Renesmee is not an immortal child or poses a threat to their existence.
 Once the Volturi are impelled to leave or else face their own destruction as Alice has foreseen, Edward, Bella, Renesmee, and the other Cullens can finally live their lives in peace.

 Midnight Sun

-This is a retelling of the events of Twilight from Edward Cullen's perspective.
-Much light is shed on Bella's character.
-Whereas in Twilight, we only see Bella as she sees herself: incredibly average.
-However, with this new perspective, all the things that make Bella unusual and different from her female peers are brought to light.
-Bella is shown to possess uncanny intelligence and is able to put pieces together in her mind, figuring out with only a little help from Jacob Black that the Cullens are vampires.
+This is a retelling of the events of Twilight from Edward Cullen's perspective, which sheds more light on Bella's character.
+From Bella's perspective in Twilight, she is incredibly average.
+However, from Edward's perspective, all the things that make Bella unusual and different from her peers are made obvious.
+Bella is shown to possess uncanny intelligence and is able to piece together that the Cullens are vampires with little help from Jacob Black.

-Time and time again, she is shown with courage and fearlessness in the face of absolute danger.
+She is portrayed with courage in the face of absolute danger.
 With Edward, she trusts and loves him unconditionally, and does not harbor the fear that an average person normally should or would have.
 Instead, her deep compassion and love for Edward and her friends and family continue to take precedence in all her actions.

 Bella also shows her courage, selflessness, and intelligence multiple times by outwitting Alice and Jasper and deciding to go alone to meet the vampire James in an attempt to save her mother.
 She is observed by Edward to repeatedly be almost motherly in the way that she cares for her parents and those around her, putting their feelings and needs before her own.
 This depth of compassion and sharp intuition seen by Edward is not as apparent in the original Twilight story, due to Bella's own perspective of herself being from a place of lower self-esteem.
 Bella tends to be quite hard on herself, unable to see the good nature, compassion, and actual physical beauty that Edward sees in her.